maxnachlinger/classes-and-functions-chat/README.md

 `ThingRequest``.
 It can simply use the instance passed in.

 The takeaway here is that if you're going to use classes to construct your programs, you should learn about OO Design Patterns and techniques like dependency injection.
-There are book-shelves filled with great old tomes on this stuff.
+There are bookshelves filled with great old tomes on this stuff.
 One benefit of dependency injection is it makes a class' dependencies explicit, which makes the class easier to reason about.